Risk Engineering Services: Fire Protection System Impairment

 A contractor was conducting work on fire protection system at a sprinklered facility.
 During this work, the fire pump was switched to manual start.
 Unfortunately, it was not switched back to automatic.
 A fire occurred in the early hours of the morning, within the warehouse area.
 The sprinklers activated, but the fire pump did not start.
 When the fire brigade arrived, the fire had spread to the main production building, causing extensive damage and loss of production for over 12 months.

-Download Impairment Kits
+Download Impairment Folders

 Understanding the risk of a fire protection system impairment